Smoffee (aka Salted Matzah Toffee) is a wonderful way to meet the challenge of Passover baking head on…sweet, salty, and oh so addicting!

 - Line a half sheet pan with foil.
 Arrange the four pieces of matzah on the cookie sheet to fit.

 - Melt the butter in a saucepan.
 Add the brown sugar.
 Let the butter and sugar cook until it bubbles and the sugar has melted.
 Remove from heat and add the vanilla extract.
-Pour the sugar mixture over the matzah and spread it all over the top.
+Pour the sugar mixture over the matzah and spread it all over the top using a large offset spatula.

 - Bake the matzah for 25-30 minutes.